 Can Dogs Eat Mango Pits?

+The fruit of the mango will not make your dog sick, but the pit absolutely will.
+This part of the fruit should never be given to your dog.
 You may have heard that certain fruit seeds and pits contain cyanide.
 This is true, and both humans and pets can become ill from eating them.

 Can Dogs Eat Mango Skin?